 There are currently no countries that have a universal basic income model in place.
-There are many debates, movements, and discussion for them around the world, and even some experiments.
+There are many debates, movements, discussions for them worldwide, and even some experiments.
 The map below indicates countries where UBI has been tried in some form.

 According to the Basic Income Earth Network (BIEN), there are five defining characteristics of basic income: